What is ISO compliance?

 ISO compliance is the act of adhering to the requirements of ISO standards.

 ISO compliance is different than ISO certification.
-ISO compliance means voluntarily using ISO standards as guidelines for aligning your policies, processes and operating procedures.
-Formal ISO certification typically involves a lengthy, sometimes costly process where an independent body conducts a comprehensive audit and then provides written assurance that your product or service meets the requirements of designated ISO standards.
+ISO compliance means voluntarily using ISO standards as guidance for aligning your policies, processes and operating procedures, enhancing service quality and compliance management.
+Formal ISO certification typically involves a lengthy, sometimes costly process where an accredited third party or independent body conducts a comprehensive audit and then provides written assurance that your product or service meets certain requirements of designated ISO standards.
 The ISO organization does not provide the actual certifications or assessments, which is why these are also known as “third-party conformity assessments.”

 ISO standards are the cumulative recommendations of these subject matter experts who fully understand the needs of the specific industry organizations they represent, like producers, manufacturers, buyers, sellers, customers, users, or regulators.